Skip links

 Tax and Rule Changes for Holiday Home Owners

-The blog that we’re sharing today will be about several recent and proposed rule changes that could largely impact owners of holiday accommodations, the three main changes that you need to be mindful of are:
+The blog that we’re sharing today will be about several recent and proposed tax rule changes that could largely impact owners of holiday accommodations, the three main changes that you need to be mindful of are:

 1. New plans to require planning permission for a property to be used as a short term let.